guyhoffman/podpuller/README.md

 ### A simple python app to sync your podcasts with RSS feeds and transfer to an external MP3 player

+## Quick Start

+1. Copy `feeds.example.conf` to `~/.config/podpuller/feeds.conf`
+2. Put in URLs of RSS feeds of podcasts you want.
+Use a unique section name for each feed.
+No need to put in a title.
+3. `pip install -r requirements.txt`
+4. `python -m podpuller`

+## Motivation

 After giving up my smartphone and buying a cheapo MP3 player I wanted a way to keep my feeds synced.

 There are many great programs for this out there, like [Greg](https://github.com/manolomartinez/greg/), but it didn't really fit my workflow, which was having a certain number of episodes of each podcast, and manually marking the ones I have alreaedy listened to.